t-mtsmt/Vagrant-REMnux/README.md

 # REMnux Vagrant Box

-REMnux Vagrant Box installed from scratch using remnux-cli can be created.
+Install REMnux from scratch and create its Vagrant Box.
+The created Vagrant Box is uploaded to the [Vagrant Cloud](https://app.vagrantup.com/t-mtsmt/boxes/REMnux).

 ## Creating the Vagrant Box